luapower/luapower/luapower.md

 various consistency checks.
-It gives accurate information about dependencies between modules and packages because it actually loads the Lua modules and tracks all `require` and `ffi.load` calls, and then it integrates that information with the package information that it gets from git.
+It gives accurate information about dependencies between modules and packages because it actually loads the Lua modules and tracks all `require` and `ffi.load` calls, and then it integrates that information with the package information that it gets from git and multigit.
 The entire API is memoized so it can be abused without worrying about caching the results of the function calls.

 Accompanying the library there's a command-line interface and an RPC server which can be used to track module dependencies across multiple platforms,